Biography of Dr. Bruce Appleyard

 He is also an expert in climate action planning, smart growth planning and implementation, real estate development analysis, and the spatial/cognitive relationships between people and place.

-With over 25 years of professional experience, Dr. Bruce Appleyard is skilled as a project manager, and has a diverse background, from working as a Smart Growth Policy Analyst and Advocate in the Southeastern US, to working as an Urban Designer in the Northwest.
+With over three decades of professional experience, Dr. Bruce Appleyard is skilled as a project manager, and has a diverse background, from working as a Smart Growth Policy Analyst and Advocate in the Southeastern US, to working as an Urban Designer in the Northwest.

 He holds a Doctorate (as well as a Masters and Bachelors) from the University of California, in the town of Berkeley where he grew up.